Learn More About Our Guiding Principles

 "We were also very proud to receive our NPCA Plant Certification back in 1991.
 Recently we received an award for being the longest continually certified plant in the Midwest and we tied with a plant back east for being longest continually certified plant in the United States.
 It’s nice to have outside confirmation that we’re doing a good job."

 "I’m pleased that our customers are so loyal.
 Once a customer experiences our service, they stay with us.
 We become part of their team.
 I’m proud of that.”

 14. What would your customers say are the top advantages of working with Advance?

 “In post-project surveys, customers consistently tell us that we do a great job thinking ahead and planning for every possible situation that may come up so there are few or no surprises.
 They also tell us that our products, people, equipment and services are always consistent.
 They know they can depend on us.
 People really appreciate that we conduct our business with great integrity – always.
 We don’t ever change the quality of our product to save money or under-bid when the economy slows then short-change the customer.
 Lastly, our customers love that we give confirmed delivery dates and we always show up when we promise.”

 15. What are some of the biggest challenges your customers face and how do you help them overcome those challenges?

 “The biggest challenge my customers face on their jobsites is unexpected surprises.
-In one instance, a customer called Greg at 5:30 p.m. on a Friday afternoon and said he had run into some trouble.
+In one instance, a customer called our operations manager at 5:30 p.m. on a Friday afternoon and said he had run into some trouble.
 He needed 14 handholes on a freeway job as soon as possible.
 He was hoping he could get them delivered Monday morning or Saturday, at best.
 We were ready for him and had those handholes delivered to his site within 90 minutes.
 Our system and our talent enable us to respond to any request quickly and efficiently.
 Our customers love that.”

 16. What are the biggest changes you’ve seen in the industry since you began?